Published in

 Gustave Moreau painted Oedipus and the Sphinx as a depiction of the famous tale of the Greek king Oedipus with the Sphinx, a creature with a female torso.
 One of the characteristics of Moreau’s work was the use of similar subjects but different emotions in different paintings.

-Gustave Moreau painted the oil painting Oedipus and the Sphinx in 1864, which was exhibited at French Salon the same year.
-The artwork was an immediate success as the critiques saw Moreau as a champion of painting style and considered him to bring back French art.
+Gustave Moreau painted the oil painting Oedipus and the Sphinx in 1864, which was exhibited at the French Salon the same year.
+The artwork was an immediate success as the critics saw Moreau as a champion of painting style and considered him for bringing back French art.

 Gustave Moreau painted Oedipus and the Sphinx as a depiction of the famous Greek tale, as well as the continuation of his style where he portrayed men as heroic figures and women as a threat to the male body.